donkeyclip/motorcortex-subtitles/README.md

 # Intro / Features

-MotorCortex Subtitles takes the capabilities of [Subtitle](https://www.npmjs.com/package/subtitle) library of parsing subtilte files.
+MotorCortex Subtitles takes the capabilities of the [Subtitle](https://www.npmjs.com/package/subtitle) library of parsing subtitle files.
 The `ParseText` Incident can parse supported subtitle files and add them to your clip.
-The duration is auto calculated from your subtitles.
+The duration is auto-calculated from your subtitles.

 This Plugin exposes just one Incident:
 - ParseText